KDarknezz/KDarknezz/README.md

 ##  About Me

 - A student, with a passion for vtubers.
-- Always wondering "Am i stupid?"
+- Always questioning the thing i know
 - always on discord 24/7 (feel free to dm me)
 - love making friends and chatting
 - I can draw, coding, edit, cook and ets.